Lexica, Dictionaries, and Glossaries

 - The Dukhrana Biblical Research site has a wonderful search engine which allows you to type in a Syriac word and get back results from a number of Syriac dictionaries: Bar Bahlul, J. Payne Smith (Mrs. Margoliouth), Jennings, Costaz, Manna, and Audo.
-The Thesaurus and Brockelmann, probably the two best lexica (along with Manna and Audo), however, are not part of the search, so if one is really looking into the meaning of a word, these two main resources must be consulted as well.
+Brockelmann's 2nd edition (which has been translated into English by M. Sokoloff) is not part of the search, because it is still in copyright.
+It should also be consulted when you are doing a serious word study.

 - Manna is also searchable online here.

 - Costaz is also searchable online here. (and here).